R0dgerV/laravel-clickhouse-migrations/README.md

-# Clickhouse DB migrations for Laravel
+# Clickhouse DB migrations for Laravel / Lumen

 ClickHouse is an open source column-oriented database management system capable of real time generation of analytical data reports using SQL queries.

-Library is suitable for Laravel.
+Library is suitable for Laravel / Lumen.

 ## Installing